Stock market today: More drops for big tech stocks keep dragging Wall Street lower

 Now, critics say the Magnificent Seven's stock prices look too pricey.
 And over the last week, a shift has gotten underway on Wall Street.
 Instead of piling into just Big Tech, investors have been moving toward smaller stocks, companies whose profits are closely tied to the economy's strength and other areas that have been unloved for a while.
 The momentum kicked into a high gear after an encouraging report last week on inflation raised expectations for the Federal Reserve to begin easing interest rates in September.

-Stocks of smaller companies have been particularly strong, and the Russell 2000 index has rallied at least 1% in five of the six prior days, though it flipped from an early gain to a loss of 0.7% on Thursday.
-After lagging badly behind the big stocks in the S&P 500, the smaller stocks in the Russell 2000 have jumped nearly 9% this month, more than quintuple the gain of their larger rivals.
+Stocks of smaller companies have been particularly strong, and the Russell 2000 index has rallied at least 1% in five of the six prior days, though it flipped from an early gain to a loss of 1.4% on Thursday.
+After lagging badly behind the big stocks in the S&P 500, the smaller stocks in the Russell 2000 have jumped nearly 8% this month, more than quadruple the gain of their larger rivals.

 Market watchers call such a shift an encouraging signal, because a market with many stocks rising is seen as healthier than one that's climbing because of the dominance of its top 1%.